Usman Garuba: Houston Rockets (2021–2023)

 In the 2021 NBA draft, he was drafted by the Houston Rockets with the 23rd overall pick during a run in the 2020 Tokyo Olympics.
 He made his 2021 NBA Summer League debut in a 92–76 loss versus the Toronto Raptors where he went scoreless along with six rebounds and one steal.
 On 16 August, he officially signed his rookie contract.
 On 5 October, he made his preseason debut off the bench against the Washington Wizards in a 125–119 loss with five points and a rebound in six minutes of action.
 On 26 January 2022, the Houston Rockets announced that Garuba had undergone successful surgery to repair his fractured left wrist and was expected to be sidelined for six to eight weeks.

 On 8 July 2023, Garuba was traded to the Atlanta Hawks in a five-team trade.
 Four days later, he was traded once again to Oklahoma City Thunder alongside TyTy Washington Jr., Rudy Gay and a 2026 2nd round pick in exchange for Patty Mills and on 21 August, he was waived by the Thunder.

 Golden State Warriors (2023–2024)

 On 25 September 2023, Garuba signed a two-way contract with the Golden State Warriors and their NBA G League affiliate, the Santa Cruz Warriors and on 14 April 2024, he signed a standard contract with Golden State.

 Return to Real Madrid (2024–present)

 On 20 August 2024, Garuba returned to Real Madrid, signing for three years.

 In September 2024, Garuba suffered an injury to his left foot.

+In May 2026, Garuba suffered a complete tear of his left Achilles tendon.